southbridgeio/redmine_chat_telegram/README.md

 Open the ticket.
 You'll see the new link `Create Telegram chat` on the right side of the ticket.
 Click on it and the Telegram group chat associated with this ticket will be created.
 The link will change to `Enter Telegram chat`.
 Click on it to join the chat in your Telegram client.
 You'll be able to copy and pass the link to anyone you want to invite to the Group Chat.

+*Note: a new user in group will be became channel administrator if he is redmine administrator too*

 ### Available commands in bot chat

 - `/connect account@redmine.com` - connect Telegram account to Redmine account